Dhart1984/Project-2/README.md

 3) Many to many relationship: users can see other users tasks / or / one task can be shared amongst many user
 4) Add darkmode to CSS
 5) Fix bugs
+6) Add a filter function to filter tasks by priority